 Once on location, Ashley sets up an X-Drop Pro Backdrop Stand to mount her backdrop.
 This is a robust and portable background system that allows photographers to mount an 8’ wide or 5’ wide backdrop.
 She secures the backdrop stand with H2Pro water weight bags.
 These bags work great because they can be filled with water on-location.

 For lighting, Ashley uses two FJ400 strobes.
-Her main light is being modified with a 43” Apollo Orb umbrella-style softbox.
-Her second portable flash is being used as an edge light and modified with an Apollo Strip 1×3 softbox.
-This add dimension to the image and gives the model a bit of a backlit look.
+Her main light is being modified with a 43-in.
+Apollo Orb umbrella-style softbox and her second portable flash is being used as an edge light modified with an Apollo Strip 12x36 softbox.
+This adds dimension to the image and gives the model a bit of a backlit look.

 During the shoot, it’s windy and sunlight is unflattering on the model’s face.
 Ashley knows she wants some ambient light coming in to help light up the background with the flowers in the foreground.